Why we can’t sleep during night ?

 SLEEP DISORDER

-TYPES OF COMMON SLEEP DISORDER
+TYPES OF COMMON SLEEP DISORDERS

 Insomnia

 Insomnia, the inability to get to sleep or sleep well at night, can be caused by stress, jet lag, a health condition, the medications you take, or even the amount of coffee you drink.
-Insomnia can also be caused by other sleep disorders or mood disorders such as anxiety and depression.
+Insomnia can also be caused by other sleep disorders or mood disorders, such as anxiety and depression.

 Snoring